Haplo Safe View Templates

 It’s also designed to make generating HTML as simple and easy as possible.
-Tasks like URL generation and conditionally includes tag class attributes is handled by HSVT.
+Tasks like URL generation and conditionally including attributes is handled by HSVT.

 HSVT has a simple structure made up of view property names which insert values from the view, HTML tags, literal strings, and template functions.

-Template functions implement control flow, rendering of commit HTML widgets, and include additional templates.
+Template functions implement control flow, rendering of common HTML widgets, and include additional templates.

 Templates are stored in the

 template (singular) directory as files with the